Big Idea: Demonstrate six innovative and replicable models of Human-Wildlife Conflict mitigation to catalyse appropriate changes in policy.

 Linkage with policies

-WTI’s Conflict Mitigation Division’s work directly contributes to the Government of India’s National Human-Wildlife Conflict Mitigation Strategy & Action Plan of India (MoEF&CC, 2021) and the international guidelines on human-wildlife conflict and coexistence (IUCN, 2023).
+WTI’s Conflict Mitigation and Coexistence Division’s work directly contributes to the Government of India’s National Human-Wildlife Conflict Mitigation Strategy & Action Plan of India (MoEF&CC, 2021) and the international guidelines on human-wildlife conflict and coexistence (IUCN, 2023).